 What’s the top employee benefit for 2017?
-Financial wellness programs seem to be at the top of the list this year.
+Employee financial wellness programs seem to be at the top of the list this year.

 It used to be enough incentive for businesses to offer their employees a 401K or some sort of qualified retirement plan.
 Today’s employees are looking for more and employers are investigating new options.